Ogurja Ada: Environment

-Caspian seals (Pusa caspica) and varied marine birds inhabit the island.
+Caspian seals and varied marine birds inhabit the island.
 Ogurja Ada is part of the Hazar Nature Reserve of Turkmenistan.
+According to Kaspika, these seals use the island as a seasonal resting site, with historic numbers ranging from tens to several thousand depending on the decade and time period.
+In 2002, observations of seal breeding took place.

-The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding colonies of gulls and terns.
-There is an isolated resident population of Chukar partridge.
+The island has been designated an Important Bird Area by BirdLife International because it supports breeding colonies of gulls and terns.
+There is an isolated resident population of chukar partridge.